Celestyal Journey deck plans

 Deck layouts, review of facilities, activities, amenities

-Aegean Goddess deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Seajets Cruise Line (Small Cruise Lines) deckplan pdf (printable version).
+Celestyal Journey deck plan review at CruiseMapper provides newest cruise deck plans (2023-2024-2025 valid floor layouts of the vessel) extracted from the officially issued by Celestyal Cruises deckplan pdf (printable version).

-Each of the Aegean Goddess cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
-A separate link provides an extensive information on Aegean Goddess staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.
+Each of the Celestyal Journey cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
+A separate link provides an extensive information on Celestyal Journey staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Pacific Aria/Aegean Goddess cruise ship deck plan shows a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with a retractable glass roof, one for adults), 2 Jacuzzies (spa pools), 8 elevators.
-The ship's new interior design (transforming ms Ryndam into Pacific Aria) was a project of Tillberg Design Studio (Sweden).
+Pacific Aria/Celestyal Journey cruise ship deck plan shows a total of 630 staterooms for 1260 passengers (max capacity is 1512) served by 560 crew-staff.
+The boat has 12 decks (9 passenger-accessible, 5 with cabins), 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with a retractable glass roof, one for adults), 2 Jacuzzis (outdoor spa pools), 8 elevators.
+The new interior design (transforming MS Ryndam into Pacific Aria) was a project of Tillberg Design Studio (Sweden).

 Note: On the Pacific Aria ship, self-service launderettes (passenger use laundry/ironing facilities) are located on decks: 5 and 9.
 Laundry services on board are not complimentary /included in the fares.
 Smoking on the P&O Aria ship is permitted only at designated outdoor public areas.